 I went to a cookware demonstration over the weekend, and the demonstrator kept talking about how healthy cabbage is.
 In Ireland, she said, they call it the “poor man’s medicine.”
 I don’t know if that’s actually true, but she said it a lot.

 I’ve got a recipe for you for a salad that she made with both green and red cabbage.
 It’s a cancer fighting salad that apparently was created by the American Cancer Society, but I can’t find evidence of it on their website.
 Still, it was a good salad.
 I’m not a big salad eater (I know I should be), but this one has no lettuce, and I liked that.

 - Thinly sliced carrots

 - Thinly sliced cucumber with the skin on

 - Shredded yellow cabbage

 - Shredded butternut squash (which ends up looking like cheese on your salad)

-Here are four other recipes that use cabbage that you might want to give a try.
+Here are three other recipes that use cabbage that you might want to give a try.